mongodb/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start.md

 # MongoDB Reactive Streams Driver Quick Start

-The following code snippets come from the [`QuickTour.java`]({{< srcref "driver-reactive-streams/src/examples/reactivestreams/tour/QuickTour.java" >}}) example code that can be found with the reactive streams driver source on github.
+The following code snippets come from the [`QuickTour.java`]({{< srcref "driver-reactive-streams/src/examples/reactivestreams/tour/QuickTour.java" >}}) example code that can be found with the reactive streams driver source on GitHub.

 {{% note %}}
 See the [installation guide]({{< relref "driver-reactive/getting-started/installation.md" >}}) for instructions on how to install the MongoDB Reactive Streams Java Driver.